McAfee: Stonesoft

 On July 8, 2013, McAfee completed the tender offer for Finnish network firewall design company Stonesoft Oyj worth $389 million in cash, or about $6.09 a share.
 The Next Generation Firewall business acquired from Stonesoft was divested to Forcepoint in January 2016.

 PasswordBox

 On December 1, 2014, Intel Security announced the acquisition of PasswordBox, a Montreal-based provider of digital identity management solutions.
 Financial terms were not disclosed.

 Skyhigh Networks

 In November 2017, McAfee acquired Skyhigh Networks, a CASB security company.
 The acquisition closed January 3, 2018.
 In March 2021, Symphony Technology Group acquired McAfee Enterprise, including Skyhigh Networks.
 In January 2022, STG announced that McAfee Enterprise's security service edge (SSE) business would operate as a separate company to be known as Skyhigh Security, built on McAfee Enterprise and Skyhigh Networks.

 TunnelBear

 In March 2018, McAfee acquired TunnelBear, a Canadian VPN service.

 Uplevel Security

 In July 2019, Uplevel Security, a data analytics company using graph theory and machine learning, announced it had been acquired by McAfee.

 NanoSec

 In August 2019, McAfee acquired NanoSec, a container security company.

+SayMine

+In November 2025, McAfee acquired MineOS (also known as SayMine), a data privacy & risk management company, stating that the company's Smart Data Assistant (a tool for individuals to delete data companies hold on them) would be merged into McAfee products.